davidgiven/fluxengine/doc/disk-aeslanier.md

-itself is [MMFM (aka M2FM)](http://www.retrotechnology.com/herbs_stuff/m2fm.html), an early attempt at double-density disk encoding which rapidly got obsoleted by the simpler MFM.
-Even aside from the encoding, the format on disk was strange;
-unified sector header/data records, so that the sector header (containing the sector and track number) is actually inside the user data.
+itself is [MMFM (aka M2FM)](http://www.retrotechnology.com/herbs_stuff/m2fm.html), an early attempt at double-density disk encoding which rapidly got obsoleted by the simpler MFM --- and the bytes are stored on disk _backwards_.
+Even aside from the encoding, the format on disk was strange; unified sector header/data records, so that the sector header (containing the sector and track number) is actually inside the user data.

 FluxEngine can read these, but I only have a single, fairly poor example of a disk image, and I've had to make a lot of guesses as to the sector format